waynehuangplus/Taiwan_Reservoir/README.md

 # Taiwan_Reservoir
-Parse the Taiwan reservoir related data from Taiwan Water Resource Agency
+The target of this reposiroy is to provide water statistics of Taiwan reservoir.

+However, Taiwan Water Resource Agency doesn't provide RSS or other subscriptions to let you get the raw data.

+I parse all the data from the earliest year they have.

+You can use it to do analysis or draw the trend diagram.

 # Data Source
 Water Resouces Agency, Ministry of Economic Affairs, Taiwan